dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

-generally available to other users: with SASL, network services recognize you before you even are active on the network, which can be useful when making use of services like vhost or automatically joining channels only open to invited accounts.
+generally available to other users: with SASL, network services recognize you before you even are active on the network, which can be useful when making use of services like a hostname cloak or automatically joining channels only open to invited accounts.

 As an aside, as far as I can tell client-side certificates (like those used with CertFP_ identification) could be used to provide similar benefits but this doesn't seem to be done on any network I'm familiar with.
-One possible explanation is that since CertFP doesn't work with Tor (I believe), implementation was added for SASL which is available for all users.
+One possible explanation is that since CertFP doesn't work with Tor (I believe?), implementation efforts focus on SASL which is available to all users.

-Other reasons include additional layers of security in terms of protecting the account password, and policies such as
-`freenode's requirement of SASL when connecting over Tor`_.
+Other reasons include additional layers of security in terms of protecting the account password, and policies such as `freenode's requirement of SASL when connecting over Tor`_.

 Configuring Irssi to use ECDSA-NIST256p-CHALLENGE